GeorgeRodinos/Computational-Mathematics/README.md

 # Computational-Mathematics
-Numerical analysis problems

 Hello there!
-My name is George Rodinos, nice to see you at this branch!
+My name is George Rodinos, nice to see you here!

-You are welcome to explore some basic algorithms in Numerical Analysis!
+You are welcome to explore some algorithms in Computational Mathematics!